Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Related Work

 \subsection{Vulnerability Assessment}

-In recent years, researchers have proposed several approaches to improving existing assessments and conducting novel assessments~\cite{ruan2024vulzoo}.
-Among them, some works aim to automatically predict the CVSS scores for vulnerabilities~\cite{han2017learning,elbaz2020fighting,le2021deepcva,le2022use,aghaei2023automated,pan2024towards}; some propose methods to automate the Common Weakness Enumeration (CWE) classification task~\cite{pan2023fine,fu2023vulexplainer,wen2024livable,luo2024predicting,ji2024applying}.
-In addition to the widely adopted assessments, to better understand and profile vulnerabilities, researchers have begun to study more characteristics of them.
+Researchers have proposed several approaches to improving existing assessments and conducting novel assessments.
+Among them, some works aim to automatically predict the CVSS scores~\cite{han2017learning,elbaz2020fighting,le2021deepcva,le2022use,aghaei2023automated,pan2024towards}; some propose to automate the Common Weakness Enumeration classification task~\cite{pan2023fine,fu2023vulexplainer,wen2024livable,luo2024predicting,ji2024applying}.
+Additionally, to better understand and profile vulnerabilities, researchers have begun to study more characteristics of them~\cite{ruan2024vulzoo}.
 One active area is exploitation prediction~\cite{bozorgi2010beyond,sabottke2015vulnerability,tavabi2018darkembed,chen2019using,jacobs2020improving,jacobs2021exploit,suciu2022expected,jacobs2023enhancing}, which adopts data-driven techniques to estimate the likelihood that a vulnerability will be exploited in the wild.
-For instance, the Exploit Prediction Scoring System (EPSS) managed by FiRST provides probability scores between 0 and 1 for vulnerabilities as a daily estimate of exploitation being observed over the next 30 days~\cite{jacobs2021exploit}.